bertilmuth/requirementsascode/requirementsascodeextract/README.md

 The template file starts with the ```useCaseModel``` instance provided by the engine, then it iterates over the model.

 See the [FreeMarker](http://freemarker.org/docs/dgui.html) documentation for details.
-See this [test class](https://github.com/bertilmuth/requirementsascode/blob/master/requirementsascodeextract/src/test/java/org/requirementsascode/extract/freemarker/FreemarkerEngineTest.java) for details on how to use requirementsascodeextract.
+See this [test class](https://github.com/bertilmuth/requirementsascode/blob/master/requirementsascodeextract/src/test/java/org/requirementsascode/extract/freemarker/FreemarkerEngineTest.java) for details on how to use requirements as code extract.